GetPsyched6/GetPsyched6/README.md

-- 👋 Hi, I’m @GetPsyched6
+- Hi, I’m @GetPsyched6
-- Proficient in all Languages if you consider proficiency as just knowing the name of the language.
+- Proficient in all Languages if you consider proficiency as just knowing the name of the Language.
+- Fan of COBOL and Fortran.
+DM me for a Lua 1v1 Competition.
 - Resident CSS developer.

 <!---